-Consideration Comment Compliance Character, bulk No change to existing built form as the proposal seeks a Yes and scale change to use to a depot.
-Car parking The proposal seeks to utilise existing car parking spaces Yes on site.
-Trees and No change to existing.
-Yes landscaping Overshadowing / No change to existing as the built form is unchanged.
-Yes Solar access Stormwater The proposed use seeks a change of use, no change to Yes external building works are proposed.
-Privacy The proposal is not considered to result in any Yes - unreasonable privacy impacts given that the use relates to a ground floor premises Acoustic The proposal is not considered to result in any Yes unreasonable acoustic impacts given the use.
-A noise impact assessment accompanies this application in support of the proposal.
+Consideration Comment Compliance Character, bulk No change to existing built form as the proposal seeks a Yes and scale change to use to a storage premises.
+The site is currently vacant.
+Car parking The proposal seeks to utilise existing car parking spaces on site.
+Yes Trees and landscaping No change to existing.
+Yes Overshadowing / Solar access No change to existing as the built form is unchanged.
+Yes Stormwater The proposed use seeks a change of use, no change to external building works are proposed.
+Yes Privacy The proposal is not considered to result in any unreasonable privacy impacts given that the use relates to a ground floor premises Yes Acoustic The proposal is not considered to result in any unreasonable acoustic impacts given the use.
+Standard hours of operation are sought between 7.00am - 5.00pm Monday to Saturday.
+Closed on Sunday.
+Yes